openscope/openscope/documentation/airport-guides/eggw.md

 09/27 1,508m, Asphalt

 ##### London Stansted Airport, EGSS
 London Stansted Airport is an international airport located at Stansted Mountfitchet, Essex.
 It is 48km northeast of Central London.
-The airport servers over 170 destinations across Europe and is a base for many low-cost airlines, most notably Ryanair.
+Stansted serves over 170 destinations across Europe and is a base for many low-cost airlines, most notably Ryanair.
 The airport is owned by the Manchester Airports Group, which operates Manchester Airport and East Midlands Airport.
-The airport is a focus city for easyJet, Jet2.com, Ryanair, Thomas Cock and TUI.
-The airport is not too distant from Luton itself, so these airports have common STARs.
+London Stansted is a focus city for easyJet, Jet2.com, Ryanair, Thomas Cock and TUI.
+Due to its proximity with London Luton Airport, these airports have common STARs.

 24,320,071 passengers handled in 2015-16
 180,430 aircraft movements in 2015-16